otto-de/api-guidelines/api-guidelines/rest/compatibility/client-behavior/rules/must-send-unknown-fields-in-put-requests.md

 ---
-type: MUST
 id: R000079
-appliesTo: client
 ---

-# send unknown fields in PUT requests
+# MUST send unknown fields in PUT requests

 To allow API evolution of services, clients must not break if providers add new properties to responses (see [MUST prepare consumers to accept compatible API extensions](@guidelines/R000029)).